ryantd42/NY-Legislative-Git/2023/A662A-2023/bill.md

   (4)  CANDIDATES  CONSIDERED  FOR  EXECUTIVE  DIRECTOR MUST SATISFY ALL QUALIFICATIONS REQUIRED FOR LOCAL OFFICERS PURSUANT TO THE PUBLIC  OFFI- CERS  LAW.
-FURTHER,  NO  LATER THAN DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-THREE, THE STATE BOARD OF ELECTIONS  SHALL  PRESCRIBE  ADDITIONAL QUALIFICATIONS FOR THE POSITION OF EXECUTIVE DIRECTOR, WHICH SHALL APPLY TO RECOMMENDATIONS AND APPOINTMENTS MADE THEREAFTER.
+FURTHER,  NO  LATER THAN DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR, THE STATE BOARD OF  ELECTIONS  SHALL  PRESCRIBE  ADDITIONAL QUALIFICATIONS FOR THE POSITION OF EXECUTIVE DIRECTOR, WHICH SHALL APPLY TO RECOMMENDATIONS AND APPOINTMENTS MADE THEREAFTER.
 SUCH QUALIFICATIONS SHALL THEREAFTER BE REVIEWED BY SUCH  BOARD AT  LEAST EVERY  TWO YEARS